Where to find: Kid-friendly minis for tabletop games!

-Hero Forge is nice because you get to customize your characters online, and they have a very wide appeal for their art style.
-I know a few people who also just let their kid make characters like playing dress up in the creator tool for fun, and they love it.
+Hero Forge and Titancraft are both nice because you get to customize your characters online, and they have a very wide appeal for their art style.
+I know a few people who also just let their kid make characters like playing dress up in online creator tools like this for fun, and they love it.
 I think it would be awesome to let your kid mess around to create their character and then surprise them with an actual mini for the campaign!

 I hope these give you some options for finding some ready-made minis for your kids’ adventures!
 And if you are looking for something more DIY, please check out my minis crafts article for some more options!

 If you liked this post, make sure to subscribe to the TTRPGkids monthly newsletter to stay up to date on the latest reviews, tips and tricks, game and podcast list updates, and more!
 Thank you for playing tabletop RPGs with your kids and sharing this awesome hobby with the next generation!

 2 thoughts on “Where to find: Kid-friendly minis for tabletop games!”